carterprince/dotfiles2/README.md

 electric boogaloo

-This is where I keep my dotfiles and custom installation script.
+This is where I keep my dotfiles.

 ## Overview